cytesys/chip8-emulator/README.md

 ```

 ## ROMs
-There are a few ROMs in the roms folder, but I do not own any of them.
+There are a few ROMs in the `Chip8/roms` folder, but I do not own any of them.
 They were copied from [dmatlack's github repository](https://github.com/dmatlack/chip8/tree/master/roms).